Geometric acceleration in $f(Q,C)$ theories: Preliminary cases

 Note that the effective dark energy source scales as $H^{2(1-n)}$.
 For $n = 0$ it reduces to the linear case, $f(Q, C) = Q + \alpha C$, yielding an Einstein de~Sitter universe which produces no acceleration.
 Positive values of $n$ enhance late-time effects, while negative $n$ affect the early Universe evolution, allowing $n$ to interpolate between early- and late-time geometric deformations of the standard background.

 In the high-curvature regime ($H \!\gg\!
 H_0$, with $H_0$ denoting the present Hubble parameter), the correction is suppressed for $n > 0$, recovering GR.
 As $H^2$ decreases, the term grows and can mimic a cosmological constant, so that $n$ controls the transition from a GR-like early phase to geometric late-time acceleration.
 The case $n = 1/2$ reproduces the DGP cosmology discussed above, whereas $n = 1$ reduces to a $\Lambda$CDM model with effective cosmological constant $\Lambda_\mathrm{eff} = -3\alpha$.
+In fact, this latter case corresponds to the STEGR framework with $f(Q) = Q + \mathcal{M}\sqrt{-Q} + 6\alpha$, whose cosmological perturbations from an observational perspective have been analyzed in~\cite{Kolhatkar:2025ubm}.